allc/allc.github.io/_posts/2023-07-25-amateursctf-web-writeup.md

 ## go-gopher

+This challenge was cheesed with subdomains or certain domain names because it only checks the host prefix.
+There is a revenge challenge [gopher-revenge](#gopher-revenge).

 - Description:
 > psst... i know flag sharing isn't allowed, and i found this page where someone seems to be recieving flags from someone else. can you somehow find a way to hijack this site so it gives me flags? thanks.
 - Author: voxal